 Finally, it’s vital to know what your kitten’s poop should look like so you can identify if any problems arise.
 For kittens three weeks and under, stools should be brown (but may occasionally have a yellowish tint) and primarily firm.
 As they get older, their poop may become a lighter or darker brown (depending on what they’re eating), but if it’s brown and firm, all is well.

 When your kitten’s poop shows up in other colors is when you should be concerned.
 Below is a quick rundown of what different colors of poop mean.

 And as far as consistency goes, as mentioned above, your kitten’s poop should be firm (if it’s a little soft, it’s still in the range of normal).
 Any other consistency means you should take your kitten for a check-up.

-Kittens are a blast to have around the house, but it’s essential to be well-informed of their needs before getting one.
-You should be aware of when they’ll reach certain milestones, so you know what to look for in the case something goes wrong.
+Kittens are a blast to have around the house, but it’s essential to be well informed of their needs before getting one.
+You should be aware of when they’ll reach certain milestones, so you know what to look for in case something goes wrong.
 As long as you’re prepared, though, your kitten should be healthy and well for a long time.